kschuerholt/ModelTree/README.md

 # ModelTree
-Collects implementations to identify model ancestry trees from model features
+Collects implementations to identify model ancestry trees from model features.
+Currently only MoTHer, may be extended in the future.

 # MoTHeR